-(1) Cyber Security Bill
+(1) Cyber Security Law

-For issues on "Trade in Services" in this Bill, please see Page 75.
+For issues on "Trade in Services" in this Bill, please see Page 73.

-In June 2017, the Viet Nam government published a draft of Cyber Security Law, calling for public comments.
-This bill includes provisions that require foreign companies in Viet Nam to obtain an operating license, establish a representative office and a server in Viet Nam, preserve personal information and important data in Viet Nam, conduct safety evaluation of cross-border data transfer, and have cyber security-related products and services conform to "National Standards" and "National Technical Standards."
-This may hamper the free flow of information and discourage foreign companies to enter the Vietnam's market.
+In January 2019, Viet Nam enacted the Cyber Security Law.
+This law includes provisions that obligate foreign companies in Viet Nam to establish a representative office in Viet Nam, to preserve personal information and important data in Viet Nam and to ensure security of information systems.
+This may hamper the free flow of information and participation of foreign companies in Viet Nam's market.

-With regard to obligations to conform to "National Standards" and "National Technical Standards" prescribed in the Bill, although the specific details of these standards and the examination criteria are not unknown, if the details lack objectivity and transparency and impose a heavier burden on foreign companies than necessary, they may violate Article 2.2 of TBT Agreement and Article 6-5 of GATS.
+Although technical requirements for ensuring information security stipulated in this law and attached Decree, and the specific details of the examination criteria are unclear, if the details lack objectivity and transparency and impose a heavier burden on foreign companies than necessary, they may violate Article 2.2 of TBT Agreement.